Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Experimental Results

+In Table~\ref{tbl:training_details} we provide details about the training parameters used for the various visual cues employed in our approach.
+Details of each will be highlighted in the text below.

-In the following, we specify the datasets used to learn each of the visual cue extractors introduced in Sec.~\ref{sec:visual_cues} and briefly describe the training procedures adopted for our RNN model, and for the baselines.
-Note that all the cue extractor networks are based on an Inception Resnet-v2 \cite{szegedy2017inception} backbone.
-For more details about training and architectures, we refer the reader to the supplemental.
+In Table~\ref{tbl:cues}, we present an overview of the network specific details for extraction of various domain-specific visual cues.
+In the following, we specify the datasets used to learn each of the visual cues introduced in Sec.~\ref{sec:visual_cues} and briefly describe the training procedures adopted for our RNN model, and for the baselines.
+Note that all the cue extractor networks are based on an Inception-Resnet-v2 \cite{szegedy2017inception} backbone.

-\textbf{Hand Detector.} We use the EgoHands dataset~\cite{Bambach_2015_ICCV} to train our hand detector.
-The dataset contains more than $4,000$ images, with ground-truth hand masks.
-We compute bounding boxes corresponding to such masks, and use them for training.
+\textbf{Hand detector.} We use the EgoHands dataset~\cite{Bambach_2015_ICCV} to train our hand detector.
+The dataset is recorded with Google Glass and contains complex, first-person interactions between two people and most of the images include two or more hands.
+We adopt the \emph{Labeled Data} split provided by the authors.
+This split contains $4,800$ images.
+The dataset provides ground-truth hand masks.
+We compute bounding boxes corresponding to the ground truth hand regions, and use this as training data.
+Our hand detector employs the atrous version of Faster R-CNN~\cite{girshick2015fast}.
+We initialize the network weights with a model pre-trained on COCO~\cite{coco}.
+More details about training our hand detector can be seen in \tabref{tbl:training_details}.

-\textbf{Hand-context and Object cell features.} We simply extract feature descriptors for hand-context and object-cell regions from an Inception-ResNet-v2 (Faster R-CNN backbone, \emph{Mixed\_6a} features), trained for MS-COCO detection.
+\textbf{Hand-context, object cell and global features.} Figure \ref{fig:feature_regions} shows our hand and object cell regions for one hand.
+We extract feature descriptors for hand context and object cell regions from an Inception-ResNet-v2 (Faster R-CNN backbone, \emph{Mixed\_6a} features), trained for MS-COCO object detection. \emph{Hand} features are obtained by max pooling over the hand region only.
+For \emph{object} features we subdivide the input image into 4 $\times$ 6 cells and extract features from the cells surrounding the hand center cells (left, top-left, top, top-right, and right). \emph{Global} visual cues are obtained by max pooling over the whole feature layer.

 \textbf{Grasp features.} Our grasp classification network is trained on the GUN71 dataset~\cite{rogez2015understanding}.
 GUN71 contains $12,000$ RGB-D images, labeled with the corresponding grasp types.
 There are 71 grasp types in total.
-We use our previously trained hand detector to estimate \emph{hand-context} regions, and crop and resize these regions to a size of $350 \times 350$. \textbf{Optical flow.} We train our flow estimation network on EPIC, using the 12-class training set described above.
-We pre-compute optical flow by using the TV-L1 algorithm proposed in~\cite{zach2007duality}, with the same parameters used in~\cite{damen2018eccv}.
-At training time we feed 3 consecutive frames to the network, and minimize the cross-entropy loss for action classification.
+We use our previously trained hand detector to estimate \emph{hand-context} regions, and crop and resize these regions to a size of $350 \times 350$.
+When there are two or more hand detections, for robustness we use only the highest scoring hand detection.
+We start with a model pre-trained on ImageNet~\cite{deng2009imagenet}, and train it for 100K iterations with Adam, setting the learning rate to $0.0001$.